 Seek Professional Help If Necessary

 In many cases, a codependent relationship will not improve without professional intervention.
-Remember that dysfunctional family roles and the childhood presence of parental addiction often play a role in the development of codependent adults.
-These are deep-seated psychological constructs that a true codependent may have trouble identifying in oneself.
+Remember that dysfunctional family roles and the childhood presence of parental addiction can play a role in the development of codependent adults.
+These are deep-seated psychological constructs that a true codependent may have trouble coming to terms with.

 Do You Need Professional Help for Codependence?

-Codependence is the mark of an unhealthy relationship in which neither partner receives benefit.
-If you are unhappy in your relationship and these signs and symptoms seem familiar, you could be in the cycle of a codependent relationship.
-Given that a wide range of factors contribute to feelings of codependency, professional help is often a necessity to elevate the relationship to a healthy, mutually beneficial place.
+Codependence is the mark of an unhealthy relationship in which neither partner benefits.
+If you are unhappy in your relationship and these signs and symptoms seem familiar, you could be in a codependent relationship.
+Given that a wide range of factors contribute to feelings of codependency, professional help is often needed to elevate the relationship to a healthy, mutually beneficial place.

 Is an intervention necessary?
 Take the quiz.
 Family First intervention services take a holistic view of your relationship and apply evidence-based practices to get you on the road to codependence recovery.